Updated on 18 August 2017

 Imagine a skyscraper with an indoor garden, three eateries and arguably the best views in London.
-If you like the sound of this, you will love the new Sky Garden!
-Read on for my first look at this new London landmark.
+If you like the sound of this, you will love the new Sky Garden.
+Read on for the first look at this new London landmark.

-You arrive at cafe level and this area has been beautifully done.
+You step out into the Sky Garden bar and this area has been beautifully decorated.
 There are fake fur throws, lanterns, comfy cushions and an outdoor terrace which was closed on our visit as it was so windy.
 It didn’t stop us drinking in the sight of The Shard though.

 The garden itself is a work in progress and more flowers will gradually appear, although some Bird of Paradise flowers are already flourishing.
 Designed by award-winning landscape architecture practice Gillespies, the plants have been chosen to work with the quality of light under the roof canopy and to resist drought.